 Cameron Bailey was recently named the co-head of the Toronto Film Festival after working as its Artistic Director since 2012.
 A former film critic, Bailey is a stalwart advocate for diversity and inclusion in film.
 He joined the festival as a programmer in 1990, moving up to become the festival’s co-director, artist director and now the co-head.
 During his tenure, he has brought a number of female-centric films and filmmakers into the spotlight, and we are grateful for his leadership.

 2018 Athena Leading Man

 J.J.
 Abrams P ’22 is a writer, director and producer, and the founder of Bad Robot Productions.
 Abrams wrote or co-wrote films such as Regarding Henry, Forever Young, Joy Ride and Armageddon before co-creating the Golden Globe-nominated television show Felicity with Matt Reeves.
 He followed that with Alias and the Emmy Award-winning series Lost (which he created with Damon Lindelof).
 In 2006, Abrams directed his first feature film, Mission: Impossible III, and followed that with the critically-praised hit films Star Trek, Super 8 and Star Trek Into Darkness.
 In 2015, Abrams directed Star Wars: The Force Awakens, which he also produced and co-wrote with Lawrence Kasdan.
-He is currently producing, directing and co-writing with Chris Terrio, Star Wars: Episode IX.
+He just wrapped producing, directing and co-writing with Chris Terrio, Star Wars: Episode: The Rise of Skywalker.
 Abrams and his wife, Katie McGrath, co-CEO of Bad Robot, live in Los Angeles and have three children.

 2016 Inaugural Athena Leading Man Award